jorgepz/FMTrusS/README.md

-# FMTS: an UNDER-VALIDATION Force Method Truss Solver
+# FMTS: a Force Method Truss Solver

 ## What is FMTS?

-FMTS is a GNU-Octave/Matlab code for solving 2D truss problems using the Force Method.
+FMTS is a GNU-Octave/Matlab code for solving 2D truss problems using the [Force Method](https://en.wikipedia.org/wiki/Unit_dummy_force_method).

 ## Why?

-The purpose of this repo is to provide an example of a computational implementation of the [Force Method](https://en.wikipedia.org/wiki/Unit_dummy_force_method) for 2D truss structures.
+The purpose of this repo is to provide an example of a computational implementation of the Force Method for 2D truss structures.
 The code is oriented to undergraduate Civil Engineering students, in particular students at [Facultad de Ingeniería, UdelaR](https://www.fing.edu.uy/) in Uruguay.

 ## How to use it?